guymenahem/the-kubernetes-journey/README.md

 # The Kubernetes Journey
 ## The Kubernetes journey by the community for the community

-A visulize guide to how to be a Kubernetes expert created by the community.
+A visualized guide to how to be a Kubernetes expert created by the community.
-We belive that true power comes from the community.
+We believe that true power comes from the community.

 ## The Journey

-Click on the kubes below to read the chapters.
+Click on the cubes below to read the chapters.

 ```mermaid
     flowchart TD;